Lovekumar2/Low-Power-Design-UPF-/README.md

-# Low-Power-Design-UPF
+# Low-Power-Design-UPF(Unified Power Format)
-# UPF Power State Table for Multi-Domain Design
+## UPF Power State Table for Multi-Domain Design

 This README documents the **Unified Power Format (UPF)** setup for a design with three power domains: